 Engaging Human Interest Stories

 In a sense, everything we authors produce can be labeled as “human interest” when it’s our goal to have our words make a difference in another person’s life.
-For me, the guiding light has been to show how, as a young Swedish-speaking girl in post-war Finland, my life in the United States became colored by my sense of not belonging anywhere.
+For me, the guiding light has been to show how my life in the United States, as a young Swedish-speaking girl in post-war Finland, became colored by my sense of not belonging anywhere.
 This experience led eventually to my memoir set against the history of Jewish-Scandinavians during World War II (The Yellow Star That Wasn’t: Scandinavia, Miami, and Me).

 For This Space